 A moment later Kanlan Gercik's voice sounded from somewhere near the control bank.
 "Zhurev, Meskel Suffor, Harli Tanggar, move your units toward the entrance.
 Meskel, can you get to your wounded friend?"
 In his soft slurring west coast accent, Meskel Suffor answered, "If the others give me cover; better so, if the Gang shows a touch of smarts and surrenders."
-"Start movirig.
+"Start moving.
 Quale Yabass, is there any way of getting the name of the Engineer?"
 Quale shifted his gaze to Adelaar, raised his brows.

 Adelaar nodded, worked her pads and pulled up three names on the small screen.
 "They're all Huvveds.
 Erek Afa Kaffadar, Boksor Tra Shiffre, Marak Sha Yarmid."

-'''

 "Any idea which?"

-'''
+"No indication."
+"Kanlan Gercik, did you hear that?"
 "If you could repeat them?"
 After Quale finished the list, Kanlan called out, "Erek, Bokso, Marak, whichever you are.
 Talk to me."

-More silence, broken mainly by scuffs and some tings where something metallic touched a rail or a piece of equipment, the menibers of the squad edging toward the entrance.

-"What guarantees do we have?"
-The voice was gruff, impatient, with the arrogant edge of a top-rank Huvved.

-"The quarantee you'll fry."

-"We have the drives."

-"So you can sit and watch them hum as you head for the sun."
+More silence, broken mainly by scuffs and some tings where something metallic touched a rail or a piece of equipment, the members of the squad edging toward the entrance.
+"What guarantee do we have?"
+The voice was gruff, impatient, with the arrogant edge of atop-rank Huvved.
+"The guarantee you'll fry."
+"We have the drives," "So you can sit and watch them hum as you head for the sun."
 A snort.
 "You got some kind of idea you can run them without the shipBrain?"
 Silence.